-Bitcoin is the world’s first decentralized currency and its popularity is pegged on the fact that it is an apolitical and borderless currency.
+Bitcoin is the world’s first decentralized currency and its popularity is pegged to the fact that it is an apolitical and borderless currency.
 The nature of Bitcoin and cryptocurrencies, in general, sends jitters down the spine of most governments and this explains why most central banks continually issue warnings about crypto assets.
 These warnings are usually out of fear that this new currency might encroach on their turf.
 So far, only the Japanese government has recognized Bitcoin as legal tender.
 But the fact that a country doesn’t recognize Bitcoin as legal tender doesn’t mean it is illegal either.

 Bitcoin IS Legal

 Legal tender is money that can be accepted as a form of payment for debt within the jurisdiction of the said payment.
-So the answer to whether or not Bitcoin is legal tender can have a yes and no answer.
+So the answer to whether or not Bitcoin is legal tender can have a yes or no answer.
 Since most governments do not recognize Bitcoin as a legit currency, it can be argued that it is not legal tender.
 However, if two people agree to enter a transaction using Bitcoin, then Bitcoin can be said to be legal tender for both of them.

-As much as some governments may want to restrict the use of cryptocurrencies, it is almost impossible for them to actually enforce it because of the decentralized nature of cryptos.
+As much as some governments may want to restrict the use of cryptocurrencies, it is almost impossible for them to enforce it because of the decentralized nature of cryptos.
 Anyone with access to the internet can use Bitcoin so unless the government is willing to shut down the internet, the use of Bitcoin will continue irrespective of any advisory from central banks.
-In fact, after some countries like Bolivia, Ecuador and India made Bitcoin trading illegal, it became apparent that it was not actually possible to stop the use of digital assets and so some countries are now designing their own digital assets.
+In fact, after some countries like Bolivia, Ecuador and India made Bitcoin trading illegal, it became apparent that it was not possible to stop the use of digital assets and so some countries are now designing their own digital assets.